annubelgaonkar/ProductServicesDec2024/README.md

   - Exposed as a POST API: /products

 4. Update Product
-  - Updates an existing product identified by its ID.
+   - Updates an existing product identified by its ID
    - Exposed as a PUT API: /products/{id}

-5. Delete Product
+6. Delete Product
    - Deletes a product by its ID.
    - Exposed as a DELETE API: /products/{id}